tanishagandhi/Laptop-Price-Predictor/README.md

 # Laptop-Price-Predictor
-The Laptop Price Predictor uses machine learning to estimate laptop prices based on features and specs, helping consumers and sellers make informed decisions with accurate, data-driven insights.
+The Laptop Price Predictor project is a machine learning application designed to estimate the prices of laptops based on their features and specifications.
+By leveraging historical data and advanced algorithms, this tool provides accurate price predictions, assisting consumers in making informed purchasing decisions and helping sellers price their products competitively.
+The project involves data collection, preprocessing, model training, and evaluation, ensuring robust performance and reliability in various market conditions.